asterix314/english/courtship_lyon.typ

 Although her father had told her of the nature of the one who waited for her, she could not control an instinctual shudder of fear when she saw him, for a lion is a lion and a man is a man and, though lions are more beautiful by far than we are, yet they belong to a different order of beauty and, besides, they have no respect for us: why should they?
 Yet wild things have a far more rational fear of us than is ours of them, and some kind of sadness in his agate eyes, that looked almost blind, as if sick of sight, moved her heart.

-#notefigure(
-  image("img/queen_annie.jpg", width: 80mm),
-  caption: [Queen Anne Style Dining Room -- Benjamin Altman, 1912])

-He sat, impassive as a #voc[figurehead][装饰船头的人像], at the top of the table; the dining room was Queen Anne, tapestried, a gem.
+He sat, impassive as a #voc[figurehead][装饰船头的人像], at the top of the table; the dining room was #highlight[Queen Anne], tapestried, a gem.
 Apart from an aromatic soup kept hot over a #voc[spirit lamp][酒精灯], the food, though exquisite, was cold -- a cold bird, a cold #voc[soufflé][蛋奶酥], cheese.
 He asked her father to serve them from a buffet and, himself, ate nothing.
 He grudgingly admitted what she had already guessed, that he disliked the presence of servants because, she thought, a constant human presence would remind him too bitterly of his otherness, but the spaniel sat at his feet throughout the meal, jumping up from time to time to see that everything was in order.
+#notefigure(
+  image("img/queen_annie.jpg", width: 100%),
+  caption: [Queen Anne Style Dining Room -- Benjamin Altman, 1912])

 How strange he was.
 She found his bewildering difference from herself almost intolerable; its presence choked her.
 There seemed a heavy, soundless pressure upon her in his house, as if it lay under water, and when she saw the great paws lying on the arm of his chair, she thought: they are the death of any tender herbivore.
 And such a one she felt herself to be, Miss Lamb, spotless, sacrificial.